Platform for zero-field isolated skyrmions: 4$d$/Co atomic bilayers on Re(0001): Results and discussions

 The nearest-neighbor exchange constant ($J_1$) is a rough measure of the energy difference between the FM and AFM states.
 Naturally, this quantity is poorly estimated within the effective model, since it only explains the energy dispersion close to the $\overline{\Gamma}$ point.
 A comparison of this exchange constant with the effective one reveals that $J_{\mathrm{eff}}$ is 33\% smaller for fcc-Rh/Co/Re(0001), while its value is 44\% and 28\% higher for hcp-Pd/Co and fcc-Ru/Co on Re(0001), respectively.
 In the case of fcc-Rh/Co and hcp-Rh/Co on Ir(111), $J_{\mathrm{eff}}$ is nearly 370\% smaller than $J_1$~\cite{meyer19}.
 The negative signs of the beyond nearest-neighbor exchange constants for the three films indicate that they favor antiparallel alignment of spins, and thus induce exchange frustration into the system (Table~\ref{tab:table1}).

 The effective DMI constant only describes the linear portion of the energy dispersion curve of the cycloidal spin spiral close to the $\overline{\Gamma}$ point (Figs.~\ref{fig:f1}(e-g)).
-Similar to the exchange interaction, the extended model takes care of the deviation occurs due to the beyond nearest-neighbor terms.
-The negative signs of the DMI constants indicate the presence of frustration (Table~\ref{tab:table1}), which further flattens the energy dispersion curve around the $\overline{\Gamma}$ point, as seen in the insets of Figs.~\ref{fig:f1}(b-d).
+But the dispersion curve deviates from a linear dependence at moderate and large $q$ values, which indicates the presence of the beyond nearest-neighbor terms and therefore, an extended spin model is required.
+The DMI constant up to the fifth nearest-neighbor is listed in Table~\ref{tab:table1}.
+The negative signs of the DMI constants indicate the presence of frustration, which further flattens the energy dispersion curve around the $\overline{\Gamma}$ point, as seen in the insets of Figs.~\ref{fig:f1}(b-d).

 The effective DMI constant, $D_{\mathrm{eff}}$, is smaller than the nearest-neighbor constant ($D_1$) for all three films considered here.
 The effective constant ($D_{\mathrm{eff}}$) is nearly 25\% and 70\% smaller than $D_1$ for fcc-Rh/Co and hcp-Pd/Co on Re(0001), respectively.
 For fcc-Ru/Co/Re(0001), the value of $D_{\mathrm{eff}}$ is extremely small, i.e., 0.07 meV, compared to the other two films, and the value of $D_1$ is 0.55 meV.
 For comparison, we also note the effective ($D_{\mathrm{eff}}$) and nearest-neighbor DMI ($D_1$) constants of hcp-Rh/Co and fcc-Rh/Co on Ir(111).
 The value of $D_{\mathrm{eff}}$ for fcc-Rh/Co/Ir(111) is 0.83 meV.
 However, the value of $D_1$ becomes smaller (0.29 meV), and it shows an opposite (negative) sign.
 In case of hcp-Rh/Co/Ir(111), $D_{\mathrm{eff}}$ is 1.63 meV and $D_1$ is only 0.13 meV.